doloMing/Transfer-entropy-spectrum-in-the-Fourier-domain/README.md

 # Transfer-entropy-spectrum-in-the-Fourier-domain
 This is the algorithm for calculating the transfer entropy spectrum in the Fourier-domain, which is a novel generalization of transfer entropy.
+This is the algorithm implemented in our paper entitled **"Fourier-domain transfer entropy spectrum"**.

-On 2021.10.11, we will let the MATLAB implementation of our algorithm be open source.
-On 2021.10.18, we will release the Python version of our algorithm.
+**On 2021.10.11**, we will let the MATLAB implementation of our algorithm be open source.
+One can learn about this implementation according to our paper.

-This is the algorithm implemented in our paper entitled "Fourier-domain transfer entropy spectrum".
+You can find this version in the **Initial-MATLAB-version branch**.

+**On 2021.10.17**, we will relase an optimized version of the MATLAB implementation.
+In this version, we will accelerate the computation by matrix organization in our codes.
+The code also supports a unified calculation of the Fourier-domain transfer entropy spectrum among multiple time series.
+This version is better suited for engineering using.
+You can find this version in the **Optimized-MATLAB-version branch**.
+If one wants to learn about the theory underlying our algorithm, we suggest that it will be much easier to read the code released on **2021.10.11**.

+**On 2021.10.18**, we will release the Python version of our algorithm.
+You can find this version in the **Pyton-version branch**.
+This version is equivalent to the the version in the **Optimized-MATLAB-version branch**.

+Below, we introduce the details of the **Initial-MATLAB-version branch**.
 Among these files, "MainFunctionforFDTES.m" is the main function to run.
 "SymbolizationFunction.m", "SearchHistory.m", "FourierDomainTransferEntropySpectrum.m", "SignificanceTestFunction.m" are ancillary functions to realize different steps of our approach.

-Please note that there is a file "permutationTest.m" uploaded as a ancillary function of "SignificanceTestFunction.m".
-It is not our original work, and we upload it only for the convenience of other users.
-The credits should belong to Laurens R Krol via https://github.com/lrkrol/permutationTest.
-When you use our algorithm, please cite Laurens R Krol's work as well.
+Please note that there is a file **"permutationTest.m"** uploaded as a ancillary function of "SignificanceTestFunction.m".
+It is not our original work, and we upload it only for the convenience of other users. **The credits of this code should belong to Laurens R Krol** via https://github.com/lrkrol/permutationTest.
+**When you use our algorithm, please cite Laurens R Krol's work as well**.

 The function is given in following forms:
 [TransferEntropyM,XTSymbolMatrix,XFSymbolMatrix,YTSymbolMatrix,YFSymbolMatrix,f,varargout]=MainFunctionforFDTES(X,Y,TOrder,FOrder,TLag,Type,varargin)